datawire/libk8s/README.md

  - `README.md`
  - `.gitignore`

-I advise that use Go 1.13 when running `make` (even though it's still in RC2 at the time of this writing).
+I advise that you use Go 1.13 when running `make`.
 It does a better job of resolving commit hashes to tags than 1.12.9 does.